codecaffeine/Curiosity/README.md

 # Curiosity
-## Advanced pattern matching tool for iOS
+## Advanced[^1] Regular Expression Editor for iOS

-Curiosity is an advanced pattern matching tool for iOS.
+Curiosity is an advanced regular expression editor for iOS.
 Import any text file into Curiosity and create complex pattern matches to analyze and process the data.

+Import from:
+- URL
+- GitHub
+- DropBox

+So, I have importing from URL kinda working.
+What should I focus on now?
+1. Find URLS

+[^1]: What makes it advanced?
+A visual regular expression creator?
+No regex gobeldy-gook?